 receiving more than 10% of developer fee for consulting or providing a guarantee; and/or

-who are immediate family members or affiliates of the foregoing (immediate family members include spouse, parents, step-parents, grandparents, children, grandchildren, siblings, parent in-laws, and sibling in-laws).
+who are immediate family members or affiliates of the Applicant, Developer, Consultant, or member/partner of the eventual ownership entity (immediate family members include spouse, parents, step-parents, grandparents, children, grandchildren, siblings, parent in-laws, and sibling in-laws).

 Applicants must disclose all consultants and interested parties.